mattholamieux/libraryofbabbage/README.md

-# the-library
+# the-library of Babbage
-An interactive poem/animation using html+css.
+An interactive triptych poem using html+css.